O's Means throws MLB's 3rd no-hitter of season, tops M's 6-0

 Means threw 79 strikes among 113 pitches, including first-pitch strikes to 26 of 27 batters.
 When Seattle did make contact against the 28-year-old left-hander, it was weak and there were no threats to fall in for a hit.

-“I cant put it into words right now.
-It’s unbelievable," Means said after his first complete game in 44 career big league starts.
-"I felt OK all game.
-I didn’t really have the changeup till the end, but I’m glad I got it going.”

-Means lowered his ERA to 1.37 and became the first individual Orioles pitcher to toss a no-hitter since Jim Palmer against Oakland on Aug,.
+Means lowered his ERA to 1.37 and became the first individual Orioles pitcher to toss a no-hitter since Jim Palmer against Oakland on Aug.
 13, 1969.
-It was the 10th no-hitter in franchise history — six in Baltimore after four as the St. Louis Browns.
+It was the 10th no-hitter in franchise history, including six as Baltimore after four as the St. Louis Browns.

 “It’s such a crazy feeling.
 It’s such a whirlwind of an experience.
 I don’t think I’ve been able to process it yet,” Means said.
 “But to be in the same breath as Palmer, I don’t think that it gets much better than that.”

-In a season in which batters are on track to hit a record-low .232, Means joined a no-hit club that includes gems by San Diego right-hander Joe Musgrove at Texas on April 9 and by Chicago White Sox left-hander Carlos Rodón against Cleveland on April 14.
+In a season in which batters are on track to hit a record-low .234, Means joined a no-hit club that includes San Diego right-hander Joe Musgrove at Texas on April 9 and Chicago White Sox left-hander Carlos Rodón against Cleveland on April 14.

 In addition, Arizona left-hander Madison Bumgarner pitched a seven-inning no-hitter against Atlanta on April 25, but that is not recognized as an official no-hitter by Major League Baseball because the game did not go at least nine innings, shortened under pandemic rules in effect for a second straight season.

+It's the first time since 1969 there have been three complete game no-hitters this early in the season.

+“Really can’t put into words what the last three outs, seeing how the teammates embraced him,” Baltimore manager Brandon Hyde said.
+“Our clubhouse after the game, it was like we clinched a playoff spot.”

 The closest Seattle came to a hit through six innings was J.P.
-Crawford's short fly ball in the sixth inning that center fielder Cedric Mullins made a sliding catch to grab.
-Kyle Lewis provided a threat with a drive to left field leading off the eighth that was caught on the warning track by Austin Hays.
+Crawford's short fly ball in the sixth that center fielder Cedric Mullins caught with a slide.
+Kyle Lewis provided a threat with a drive leading off the eighth that Austin Hays caught on the left-field warning track.

-Means got a popout from Dylan Moore, struck out Haggerty swinging and got a soft liner from Crawford to end it, setting off a wild celebration with his teammates on the mound and a standing ovation from the Seattle crowd.
+Means got a popout from Dylan Moore, struck out Haggerty swinging and induced a soft liner from Crawford to end it, setting off a wild celebration with his teammates on the mound and a standing ovation from the crowd.

 “He was good.
 He was really good,” Seattle's Kyle Seager said.
 “He was in control.
 I don’t think we had hardly any balls that were close to being hits.”